roura356a/csk/intl.en-US/API Reference/Clusters/Create a cluster/Create a managed edge Kubernetes cluster.md

 |addons|Array of [addon](/intl.en-US/API Reference/Commonly used parameters.md)|No|\[\{"name":"flannel","config":""\},\{"name":"logtail-ds-docker","config":""\},\{"name":"alibaba-log-controller","config":"\{"IngressDashboardEnabled":"false"\}"\}\]|The add-ons to be installed for the cluster.
 Parameter description:

 -   `name`: the name of the add-on.
 This parameter is required.
--   `config`: This parameter is optional.
+-   `config`: optional.
 If this parameter is left empty, it indicates that no configurations are required.
--   `disabled`: specifies whether to disable automatic installation.
-This parameter is optional.
+-   `disabled`: optional.
+This parameter specifies whether to disable automatic installation.

-**Network plug-in**: Required.
+**Network plug-in**: required.
 Supported network plug-ins are Flannel and Terway.
 Select one of the plug-ins for the cluster.

 -   Specify the Flannel plug-in in the following format: \[\{"name":"flannel","config":""\}\].
 -   Specify the Terway plug-in in the following format: \[\{"name": "terway-eniip","config": ""\}\].

-**Volume plug-in**: Required.
+**Volume plug-in**: required.
 Supported volume plug-ins are `CSI` and `FlexVolume`.

 -   Specify the `CSI` plug-in in the following format: \[\{"name":"csi-plugin","config": ""\},\{"name": "csi-provisioner","config": ""\}\].
 -   Specify the `FlexVolume` plug-in in the following format: \[\{"name": "flexvolume","config": ""\}\].

-**Log Service component**: Optional.
+**Log Service component**: optional.

 **Note:** If Log Service is disabled, you cannot use the cluster auditing feature.

 -   To use an existing Log Service project, specify the component in the following format: \[\{"name": "logtail-ds","config": "\{\\"IngressDashboardEnabled\\":\\"true\\",\\"sls\_project\_name\\":\\"your\_sls\_project\_name\\"\}"\}\].
 -   To create a Log Service project, specify the component in the following format: \[\{"name": "logtail-ds","config": "\{\\"IngressDashboardEnabled\\":\\"true\\"\}"\}\].

-**Ingress controller**: Optional.
+**Ingress controller**: optional.
 By default, the nginx-ingress-controller component is installed for dedicated Kubernetes clusters.

--   To install nginx-ingress-controller and enable Internet access, specify the component in the following format: \[\{"name":"nginx-ingress-controller","config":"\{\\"IngressSlbNetworkType\\":\\"internet\\"\}"\}\].
+-   To install nginx-ingress-controller and enable Internet access, specify the Ingress controller in the following format: \[\{"name":"nginx-ingress-controller","config":"\{\\"IngressSlbNetworkType\\":\\"internet\\"\}"\}\].
--   If you do not want to install nginx-ingress-controller, specify the component in the following format: \[\{"name": "nginx-ingress-controller","config": "","disabled": true\}\].
+-   To disable the automatic installation of nginx-ingress-controller, specify the component in the following format: \[\{"name": "nginx-ingress-controller","config": "","disabled": true\}\].

-**Event center**: Optional.
+**Event center**: optional.
 By default, the event center feature is enabled.
 The event center feature allows you to log Kubernetes events, query events, and raise alerts.
 Logstores that are associated with the Kubernetes event center are free of charge for the first 90 days.
-For more information, see [t1857672.md\#](/intl.en-US/Application/K8s Event Center/Create and use a Kubernetes event center.md).
+For more information, see [Create and use a Kubernetes event center](/intl.en-US/Application/K8s Event Center/Create and use a Kubernetes event center.md).

-**Event center**: Optional.
-By default, the event center feature is enabled.
-The event center feature allows you to log Kubernetes events, query events, and raise alerts.
-Logstores that are associated with the Kubernetes event center are free of charge for the first 90 days.

 Enable the ack-node-problem-detector component in the following format: \[\{"name":"ack-node-problem-detector","config":"\{\\"sls\_project\_name\\":\\"